In the world of coffee, there are hundreds of different podcasts out there.

 In that case, I would redirect you to something like The Coffee Podcast I've discussed previously.

-Chris and Jared are extraordinarily knowledgeable about the coffee industry, and there’s practically nothing that they don’t cover.
+Chris and Jared are extraordinarily knowledgeable about the coffee industry, covering nearly everything.

 However, if you don't already have a strong knowledge of the industry and specialty coffee, you might find it difficult to follow them.